sphinx-doc/sphinx/doc/config.rst

 .. confval:: html_static_path

    A list of paths that contain custom static files (such as style sheets or script files).
+Relative paths are taken as relative to the configuration directory.
 They are copied to the output directory after the builtin static files, so a file named :file:`default.css` will overwrite the builtin :file:`default.css`.

 .. confval:: html_last_updated_fmt